How 'Should' you Keep Bees?

-Spring – crocus, daphodils, helbores, borage, blue bells, pussy willow, crap apple, hawthorn.
+Spring – crocus, daffodils, helbores, borage, blue bells, pussy willow, crab-apple, hawthorn.

-Winter – Snowdrops, Mahonia, helibores, ivy, winter jasmine, winter flowering honeysuckle, sweet box, winter clematis, cyclamen, primroses.
+Winter – Snowdrops, Mahonia, hellebores, ivy, winter jasmine, winter flowering honeysuckle, sweet box, winter clematis, cyclamen, primroses.

 Contrary to what we’re made to think, a lawn full of clover and dandelions is actually good!
 It’s a haven for honeybees and all other native pollinators too such as solitary bees and bumbles.
 Wildflowers, many of which we might classify as weeds, are some of the most important food sources for bees.
 If some of these are “weeds” you chose to get rid of (say you want to pull out that bramble bush that’s taking over), let it bloom first for the bees, or just trim it back.

-- Don’t use chemicals and pesticides to treat your lawn or garden
+Don’t use pesticides to treat your lawn or garden!

 The chemicals and pest treatments you might put on your garden can cause damange to the honeybees systems.
 These treatments are especially damaging if applied while the flowers are in bloom as they will get into the pollen and nectar and be taken back to the bee hive where they also get into the honey—which in turn means they can get into us.
 Pesticides, specifically neo-nicotinoid varieties have been one of the major culprits in Colony Collapse Disorder.
 Instead of putting down slug killer, dig a pond to encourage frogs into the garden, and make your garden a wildlife haven for hedgehogs – the slugs will be hugely reduced.